Frequently asked questions

 What benefits could cellular agriculture deliver?

-By creating a new way to feed and clothe us we can cellular agriculture also presents the opportunity to:
+By creating a new way to produce food, ingredients and agricultural products, cellular agriculture also presents an opportunity to provide value to Australia in a number of ways:

 Are cellular agriculture products already on the global market?